rebelsky/sams-assorted-musings-reflections/two-months.md

 I do think I've developed my "authorial voice" a bit more.
 I feel that my writing is straightforward, with a bit of self reflection and a snarky attitude [5].
-I'e also embraced my habit of parenthetical comments and too many end notes [6].
+I've also embraced my habit of parenthetical comments and too many end notes [6].

 I've also experimented with a few more kinds of writing.
 I wrote my